MitziReese04/MotorPHPayroll/Readme.md

 2. Added a try-catch month validation for processAll months so that it will block if user types 13, etc.
 3. Descriptive naming variables.
 4. While-loop for deduction logic so that there would not be +45 lines.
+5. Refactor payroll logic for scalability by removing the hard-coded months and added the year filter.

 [Project Plan](https://docs.google.com/spreadsheets/d/1rbrQGOejCtMpRpwfM78M2QLEYzDD2OVu1BiteN0ZaC8/edit?usp=sharing)
 [Excel Test for calculatePayroll](https://docs.google.com/spreadsheets/d/1lgwjecejDZlg4Ws7lmHo8aKcW4ddLghxu1lab4PAMwg/edit?usp=sharing)